- Home

 There are a few symptoms to look out for when it comes to iodine deficiency.
 These include…

 If you’re worried about iodine deficiency, it’s important to arrange an appointment with your doctor.
-They’ll be able to tell you whether you’re deficient or not, usually via a urine test.
+They’ll be able to tell you whether you’re deficient (usually via a urine test).

 Final thoughts…

-Iodine might not be the first thing you think of when it comes to critical nutrients needed for health and wellbeing.
-However, due to its role in thyroid function, regulation of the nervous system, and brain health, it’s important to make sure you’re getting enough.
+Iodine might not be the first thing you think of when it comes to nutrients needed for health and wellbeing.
+However, due to its role in thyroid function, brain health, and regulation of the nervous system, it’s important to make sure you’re getting enough.

-The good news is that the majority of people are able to get their required dose of iodine through a healthy balanced diet.
-But otherwise, there are options for supplementation available if necessary.
+The good news is that the majority of people are able to get their required dose of iodine through eating a healthy, balanced diet.
+But otherwise, there are options for supplementation available.

 For more information on other essential vitamins and minerals, head over to the diet and nutrition section of our website.
-Here you’ll also find a range of delicious recipes and healthy eating tips.
+Here, you’ll find a range of delicious recipes and healthy eating tips.

 How do you make sure you’re getting enough iodine?
 Has anything from this article surprised you?
 We’d be interested to hear from you in the comments below.